Tomyk9991/battery_checker/README.md

  - `Clap` for CLI parsing
- - `indicatif` for the progress bar
+ - `progressing` for the progress bar
  - `hidapi` for communication to the device